sismics/docs/README.md

 # Install with Docker

 A preconfigured Docker image is available, including OCR and media conversion tools, listening on port 8080.
-The database is an embedded H2 database but PostgreSQL is also supported for more performance.
+If no PostgreSQL config is provided, the database is an embedded H2 database.
+The H2 embedded database should only be used for testing.
+For production usage use the provided postgreSQL configuration (check the docker-compose example)

 **The default admin password is "admin".
 Don't forget to change it before going to production.**